 This page presents information for booking concerts and other events.
 A sampling of topics for workshops, retreats and missions are included.
 Naturally, I am open to meeting your pastoral, consultation, or academic needs, so these topics could be adapted in various ways and within various timeframes.
 For available dates, go to the bottom of this page.
 Feel free to contact me anytime.

 A Friday evening concert, followed by a Saturday morning workshop, is the most popular request that I receive.
-The concert (approx. 90 mins.) consists of a sequence of 11-12 songs, including new and yet-to-be-published music.
-Before each song, I break open the spiritual meaning and stories behind the text and the music, and I invite the assemby to sing along with me during parts of the song.
-More than a "concert," I prefer to view this as a prayerful event that leads all those involved towards a deeper spiritual renewal.
+The concert (approx. 90 mins.) consists of a sequence of 12-14 songs, including new and yet-to-be-published music.
+Before each song, I break open the spiritual meaning and story behind the text and the music, and I invite the assemby to sing along with me during parts of the song.
+More than a "concert," I prefer to view this as a prayerful event that leads all those present towards a deeper spiritual renewal.

 Possible workshop topics are below.

 As members of the Body of Christ, we are called to love one another.
 Yet conflicts may arise between different cultural groups at parish, diocesan and/or national levels.
 After setting a theological foundation, this seminar presents a primer on cultural dynamics in parish settings.
 Pastoral methods and tools are drawn from the program Building Intercultural Competence for Ministers by the United States Conference of Catholic Bishops.
 Topics of interests include: What is intercultural competence?; parameters for interacting with other cultural groups; conducting meetings with differing cultures; leadership styles and responses to complex issues; in-group and out-group dynamics; understanding and processing racism; spirituality for intercultural ministry and reconciliation; and ecclesial integration and inclusion versus assimilation.

 God’s Grace, Human Space: Experiencing the Sacred in Everyday Life